netdata/netdata/packaging/installer/methods/source.md

     -   Cloning the repository with `git` and checking out the required tag.
 3. Run `make` in the go.d.plugin source tree.
 4. Copy `bin/godplugin` to `/usr/libexec/netdata/plugins.d` or th
-    eequivalent location for your build of Netdata and rename it to `go.d.plugin`.
+    equivalent location for your build of Netdata and rename it to `go.d.plugin`.
 5. Copy the contents of the `config` directory to `/etc/netdata` or the equivalent location for your build of Netdata.